dp19420/battleboat/README.md

 ### Running the Game

-The Game is deployd on Heroku at:"placeholder for url"
+The Game is deployd on Heroku at:["Heroku"](https://dashboard.heroku.com/apps/battleboat/deploy/github)

 ### Code